The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Lake Louise

-If you want a stunning, iconic destination to explore nature and enjoy outdoor activities, visit Lake Louise in Banff National Park.
+For one of Banff’s most iconic destinations, visit Lake Louise in Banff National Park.
 It is famous for its glacial lake surrounded by majestic mountains, lush forests, and a historic castle-like hotel

 Hiking Trails in Lake Louise